makkhay/daug-app/README.md

 ## Wrap up

-### Objectives

-- Add UI polish, tie up loose end and add remaining functionality
-- Update Readme with app details and publish Expo app for demo
-- Serve as an React Native app that you can showcase on your porfolio

 ### TODO
 - [x] Dynamically load user info
 - [x] Fix photo upload and add take photo functionality